ngiann/GaussianVariationalInference.jl/docs/src/index.md

 ![exampleproblem1](exampleproblem1.png)

-Options `S` above specifies the number of samples to use in order to approximate the ELBO (see [Technical description](@ref)), i.e. the objective that which maximised produces the best Gaussian approximation.
+Options `S` above specifies the number of samples to use in order to approximate the ELBO (see [Technical background](@ref)), i.e. the objective that which maximised produces the best Gaussian approximation.
 The higher the value of `S` is set, the better the approximation of the ELBO, however, at a higher computational cost.
 The lower the value of `S` is set, the faster the method, but the poorer the approximation of the ELBO.
 Options `iterations` specifies the number of iterations that the internal optimiser is run when maximising the ELBO.
 Option `show_every` specifies how often the progress of the ELBO maximisation should be reported.